 6. Plan the user onboarding process

-The IT team and other teams in your organization that are a part of the migration project must plan training sessions for all employees even before they use Microsoft 365.
-Switching to a new cloud service like Office 365 without any kind of training does not only trouble employees but also put critical business data at risk.
+The IT team and other teams in your organization that are a part of Microsoft 365 migration must plan training sessions for all employees even before they use OneDrive and SharePoint.
+Switching to a new cloud service like Office 365 without any kind of training does not only trouble employees but also puts critical business data at risk.

 This Microsoft 365 Adoption Guide can help you and your team plan a smooth user onboarding process.